orbcode/orbuculum/README.md

 your CPU.
 The tools are all mix-and-match according to what you are trying to do.
 The current set is;

-* orbuculum: The main program which interfaces to the trace probe and then issues a network interface to which an arbitary number of clients can connect, by default on TCP/3443.
+* orbuculum: The main program which interfaces to the trace probe and then issues a network interface to which an arbitary number of clients can connect.
 This is used by a base interface to the target by other programmes in the suite.
 Generally you configure this for the TRACE tool you're using and then you can just leave it running and it'll grab data from the target and make it available to clients whenever it can.
-Note that some debug probes can now create an orbuculum-compatible interface on TCP/3443, and then you can connect the rest of the suite to that directly, without needing to use the orbuculum mux itself.

 * orbfifo: The fifo pump: Turns a trace feed into a set of fifos (or permanent files).